 - Once the lamb is cooked, remove from the dish and set aside to rest.
 Heat the cooking juices over a medium heat until syrupy.

 - Shred the lamb with 2 forks and toss in the cooking juices.
 Serve piled on top of couscous, if you like.
 Top with the labneh, onions, mint, pomegranate seeds and pistachios, if using.

 Tip: To serve 4, simply halve all the ingredients, use a 1kg half leg joint in a medium sized casserole dish and reduce the lamb cooking time to 4 hours.
 Top with the labneh, onions, mint, pomegranate seeds and pistachios, if using.

 Leftovers: Got leftover roast lamb?
 Turn it into a comforting Spiced leftover lamb Shepard's pie, a light Lamb and tzatziki pitta for lunch, or a Speedy warm lamb rice salad for a quick dinner.

-See more Easter recipes
+See more Lamb recipes